-For spring 2022, seven different ensembles will be open to students, four of which are also open to the community.
+For Fall 2022, six different ensembles will be open to students, three of which are also open to the community.
 See each ensemble's page for audition, rehearsal, and performance information.
 Normally, students receive 0.25 unit of credit for taking an ensemble.

 Because of COVID-19 safety protocols, community members participating in ensembles must be vaccinated.

 MUS 021.
 LAURENTIAN SINGERS.
 A select undergraduate vocal ensemble that performs both on and off-campus through the year.
 Their far-ranging repertoire is drawn from traditional choral sources as well as world and popular idioms.
 The Laurentian Singers tour each spring break.
 Barry Torres, director.
 Open to St. Lawrence students only.

 MUS 022.
 UNIVERSITY CHORUS.
 Open to the entire university community, the University Chorus performs major works from the choral and choral-orchestral repertoire as well as theme-oriented programs with music from all genres.
 Barry Torres, director.
 Open to St. Lawrence students and the community.

 MUS 025.
 STRING ORCHESTRA.
 An ensemble that performs repertoire from the 17th century through the present.
 Recent concerts have included works by Antonio Vivaldi, Wolfgang Amadeus Mozart, James Horner, and John Williams.
 Christian Hosmer, director.
 Open to St. Lawrence students and the community.

 MUS 026.
 WIND ENSEMBLE.
 This ensemble explores a range of music covering over 200 years of repertoire in a variety of styles and is open to wind, brass, and percussion players.
 Theresa Witmer, director.
 Open to St. Lawrence students and the community.